pnpm/pnpm.io/docs/workspaces.md

 ## Workspace protocol (workspace:)

-By default, pnpm will link packages from the workspace if the available packages match the declared ranges.
+If [link-workspace-packages] is set to `true`, pnpm will link packages from the workspace if the available packages match the declared ranges.
 For instance, `foo@1.0.0` is linked into `bar` if `bar` has `"foo": "^1.0.0"` in its dependencies and `foo@1.0.0` is in the workspace.
 However, if `bar` has `"foo": "2.0.0"` in dependencies and `foo@2.0.0` is not in the workspace,